neuroscout/neuroscout/docs/builder/contrasts.md

 ![auto_contrasts](img/contrasts.png)

 !!!
 Note
-    If you go back to the `Predictors` tab and edit the predictor list, you may have to re-generate auto contrasts.
+    If you go back to the `Predictors` tab and edit the predictor list, you may have to re-generate dummy contrasts.

 ## Defining a custom contrast